VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter07.md

     CreateInfo.hMenu = 0;
     CreateInfo.hCursor = GetSystemCursor(IDC_WAIT);
     CreateInfo.hIcon = 0;
-    /* 该主窗口的窗口过程取默认的主窗口过程 */
     /* The window procedure of the main window is set to
      * be the default main window procedure
      */
     CreateInfo.MainWindowProc = DefaultMainWinProc;